gar-r/ipflare/README.md

 If you are using the docker image, the recommended way is to use a docker restart policy (`--restart`):

 ```
-docker run -d --restart always --name ipflare git.okki.hu/garric/ipflare \
+docker run -d --restart always ...
-   -t "..." \
-   -e "mysite/*.example.com"
 ```

-To checking the logs, use docker to list the container id, then use the container id to display the logs:
+To check the logs, use docker to list the container id, then use the container id to display the logs:

 ```
 docker ps -a